-The Criminal Investigations Unit is also responsible for reviewing and providing comments and recommendations, as appropriate, on reports prepared by the Virginia Department of Corrections and the Virginia Department of Juvenile Justice.
-That also includes critical incident data collected by DOC and DJJ in accordance with regulations adopted to identify issues related to quality of care, seclusion and restraint, medication usage, abuse and neglect, staff recruitment and training, and other systemic issues (Code § 2.2-309.3 and 2.2-309.4).
+The Criminal Investigations Unit is also responsible for reviewing and providing comments and recommendations, as appropriate, on reports prepared by the Virginia Department of Juvenile Justice.
+That also includes critical incident data collected by DJJ in accordance with regulations adopted to identify issues related to quality of care, seclusion and restraint, medication usage, abuse and neglect, staff recruitment and training, and other systemic issues (Code § 2.2-309.4).